 - 9.15 The following key issues emerge from the context baseline review: - Wirral's 2016 SHMA identifies an Objectively Assessed Housing Need (OAHN) for the Borough of between 875 dpa and 1,235 dpa. - The Government's proposed standardised methodology produces a housing need figure of 803 dpa when using the 2014 household projection data, as per current guidance. - The 2016/2017 Annual Monitoring Report (AMR) records an average delivery over the preceding five years of 383 dpa meaning current rates of housing delivery will need to be significantly boosted to meet housing need. - The SHMA indicates that current levels of affordable housing delivery are below need, though delivery in 2016/17 was policy compliant at 22% of overall housing delivery.
-Viability issues may suppress capacity to seek affordable housing at a more ambitious scale. - The Wirral Waters regeneration offers a strategic long term opportunity for substantial brownfield housing delivery and 13,000 units have outline permission already. - 9.16 In light of the key issues discussed above it is proposed that the SA framework should include the following objectives: - Support timely delivery of sufficient homes of an appropriate mix of housing types and tenures, including a focus on maximising the potential from strategic brownfield opportunities, to ensure delivery of good quality, affordable and specialist housing that meets the needs of Wirral's residents, including older people, people with disabilities and families with children. - Support managed expansion of rural communities if it helps to improve the sustainability of those settlements.
+Viability issues may suppress capacity to seek affordable housing at a more ambitious scale. - The Wirral Waters regeneration offers a strategic long term opportunity for substantial brownfield housing delivery and 13,000 units have outline permission already. - 9.16 In light of the key issues discussed above it is proposed that the SA framework should include the following objectives: - Support timely delivery of an appropriate mix of housing types and tenures, including a focus on maximising the potential from strategic brownfield opportunities, to ensure delivery of good quality, affordable and specialist housing that meets the needs of Wirral's residents, including older people, people with disabilities and families with children.